The Origins for the 1998 Badme War By Yonas Araya

-- Wouldn’t it have been wise for Eritrea to focus on what was already in its hands, like developing the seashore, developing its human resources?
+- Wouldn’t it have been wise for Eritrea to focus on what was already in its hands, like developing the seashore and human resources?
 Instead of making territorial claims and going to wars with Yemen, Djibouti, and finally with Ethiopia during the first seven years of its independence from Ethiopia?

 - Was it crucial that Eritrea make territorial claims during the first seven years of its independence?

 - Could the decision to make territorial claims have been left to a constitutionally elected government or even postponed, for 20 years, to give breaks to the families devastated by the 30-year-old war?

 - This is not even about the 11 mi2lands gained in Badme.
 Even if Eritrea were to gain 500 mi2 of land, would it be wise to go to war and pay 30,000 lives, especially during that time of its history?